Company Logo - Home Link

 London Skygarden Free London Observation Deck

-At the top of this new London landmark is an enlarged glass dome that houses three floors of landscaped gardens including observation decks and an open-air terrace.
+But the reason 20 Fenchurch Street is on my list is because at the top of this London landmark is Sky Garden, an enlarged glass dome that houses three floors of landscaped gardens including observation decks and an open-air terrace.

 One New Change Rooftop